beardsvibe/buildfox/docs/manual.md

 	# will print very doge very wow
 	# transformer works by splitting input line by spaces
 	# replacing items with template and joining them back with spaces
+	# this one is useful for something like defines or lib variables
+	# which need to prepend/append some extra strings to each item
 	print $test

 	transformer img: ${param}.png